vistuleB/svgpathsio/README.rst

 a collection of tools for manipulating and analyzing SVG Path objects and Bézier curves.

-This fork adds support for subpaths, stroke, offsets, addresses, path cropping, as well as path union and intersections.
+This is an advanced fork that adds support for subpaths, stroke, offsets, addresses, path cropping, as well as path union and intersections.
 A number of bugs have been removed, as well as some legacy elements of the API that had been kept around for backward-compatibility with older versions of the